StephenWangc/learngit/readme.txt

-Git is a distributed version control system. git is free software diff.
+Git is a distributed version control system. git is free software diff under the gpl.